 - The spin dryer will dance in place; monitor it closely so that it does not fall off the surface.
 You may wish to keep a guiding hand on the hose so that it does not jump up and spray the surrounding area.

 - Once the spin dryer has come to a complete stop, unlatch the lid, remove the stabilizing disc, and take out the clothes.
 Give them a gentle shake.

 - Hang the clothes on a line or a drying rack.
 If indoor conditions are damp, a radiant heater will help speed up the drying process.

-Thanks to modern technology washing laundry by hand is a quick and easy viable solution RVers without washing machines or who are looking to save money any way they can.
+Thanks to modern technology, washing laundry by hand is a quick and easy viable solution RVers without washing machines or who are looking to save money in any way they can.